 The coalition chose a conspicuous setting for its announcement, holding a news conference at Richmond's ornate Jefferson Hotel to kick off the Wise Energy for Virginia Campaign.
 The group announced a petition drive aimed at halting a $1.6 billion plant proposed by Dominion Virginia Power, the state's largest utility.

 "We're going to the grass roots, we're going to the corporate suites," said Glen Besa, the Appalachian regional director for the Sierra Club.
 "We're going to fight this power plant wherever we can."
-Dominion is seeking approval for a 585-megawatt power station on a 1,700-acre site near St.
+Dominion is seeking approval for a 585-megawatt power station on a 1,700-acre site near St. Paul.

 The plant, which would have about the same generating capacity as Appalachian Power Co.'s Smith Mountain Lake hydroelectric project, could provide enough power to serve 146,000 residential customers, according to the company.
 Dominion hopes to get approval from the State Corporation Commission next spring and begin operating the plant in 2012.

 Dominion officials said the Virginia City Hybrid Energy Center would have 75 full-time workers and create 350 new mining jobs in far southwest Virginia.
 And it will help meet a growing long-term demand for electricity, officials said.
 Some opponents of the Dominion proposal fear the plant will accelerate a form of surface mining known as mountaintop removal, in which miners clear-cut mountains and use explosives to get at the coal.

 Environmentalists argue that the practice contribute to flooding and water pollution, among other things.